What is Biomedical Engineering

 After serving in the army, I deliberated about which course of studies to choose.
 I looked into various study programs, but it was clear to me throughout, that I would study in the Technion, one of the country’s leading institutes.
 My interest and the potential embedded in a BME BSc degree, attracted me.

-The studies at the Faculty were challenging and very interesting.
-The high acceptance requirements, leads to a small yet excellent student body.
-This limit on the number of students enables a close relationship between the students and faculty , which makes the studies enjoyable, with personalized attention.
-The flexibility in choosing electives from different tracks allowed me to focus on the topics that were of the greatest interest to me from the broad range of the BME.
+The studies at the Faculty were challenging, but most interesting.
+The high acceptance requirements, results in a student body, of the highest quality and standarts throughout the Technion.
+The limite on the number of students enables a close relationship between the students and staff, which makes the studies enjoyable with personalized attention.

-During my undergraduate studies, I began working in a research lab at the Faculty, which exposed me to the world of research, and helped me to decide my career path.
+During my undergraduate studies, I began working in a research lab at the Faculty, which exposed me to the world of research, and helped me focus further professional decisions.

-Today, I am a part of a medical product development team in a leading company, in the field of BME.
+Today, I am a part of a team developing a medical product in a leading company, in the discipline.

 Professor Josue' Szitman | 077-8295678 | email@example.com